jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 -----

-< Does genericity control what happens on the call of system procedures or if the call to a system procedure is illegal or not? >
+< Might genericity control what happens on the call of system procedures or if the call to a system procedure is illegal or not? >

 -----